freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 220.1

 That table is finished.
-Lastly, you need a table to store which bikes are who has rented them.
+Lastly, you need a table to store which bikes are rented and who has rented them.
 Create a new table named `rentals`.

 #### HINTS